techascent/tech.ml.dataset/README.md

 user> (ds-col/stats (ds/column fruits :mass) [:min :max :mean]) {:min 76.0, :mean 163.11864406779662, :max 362.0}

-;; Sometimes most of the time you will need to more advanced processing ;; This is where the pipeline concept comes in.
+;; Sometimes you will need to more advanced processing ;; This is where the pipeline concept comes in.

 user> (def processed-ds (-> fruits